insidious-src/zp50-silent_hill/README.md

 - Only some of the weapons are available

 ### Monsters ###
 - Smog         - less knockback and explodes on death infecting or killing every human around him (humans behind walls or fully covered by objects are not affected)
 - Vicious      - slow movement but no knockback and lots of health points
 - Nurse        - high speed, knockback and ignores armor
 - Lurker       - relatively high speed, knockback, low life and can climb walls
+- Pyramid Head - Nemesis

 ### Humans ###
 - Alex Trucker  - balanced, full health
-- Murphy Pendleton - WIP
 - Heather       - very fast, however limited to 50% health
 - Cybil Bennett - slow movement, 110% gravity and 200 armor
+- Order Soldier - Survivor

 ### Extra Items ###
 - Humans:   Ammo